openstack-archive/fuel-docs/userdocs/fuel-user-guide/create-environment/prerequisites-limitations.rst

        * DPDK requires Huge Pages, NIC support, Intel CPU (or QEMU) NFV workload.
      - * VMware vSphere as a compute back end is not supported.
-       * The only supported network topology is Neutron with VLAN segmentation
+       * The supported network topology is Neutron with VLAN or VXLAN segmentation